Special Relativity -- Applications to astronomy and the accelerator physics: Relativity and Electrodynamics

 \subsection{An Illustrative Example}

-In the next chapter we present a critical reexamination of existing synchrotron radiation theory.
-But before the discussion of this topic it would be well to illustrate error in standard coupling fields and particles in accelerator and plasma physics by considering the relatively simple example, wherein the essential physical features are not obscured by unnecessary mathematical difficulties.
-This illustrative example is mainly addressed to readers with limiting knowledge of accelerator and synchrotron radiation physics.
-Fortunately, the error in standard coupling fields and particles can be explained in a very simple way.
+It is beneficial to illustrate errors in standard coupling fields and particles in accelerator and plasma physics using a relatively simple example, where the core physical concepts remain clear and unobscured by unnecessary mathematical complexities.
+This example is primarily intended for readers with limited knowledge of accelerator and synchrotron radiation physics.
+Fortunately, the error in standard coupling fields and particle interactions can be explained in a straightforward manner.